joodie/clojure-refactoring/README.markdown

 Emacs dependancies
 ---
-Slime, ido, a running clojure connection, paredit, and thing at point.
+Slime, a running clojure connection, paredit, and thing at point.

+Having ido-mode enabled is recommended when using clojure-refactoring-prompt.

 Installation
 ---